 (Total time required: 2 hours 45 minutes – 3 hours 45 minutes to see entire complex.
 Time for each point of interest broken down further below)

-First port of call on any Siena itinerary should without a doubt be the magnificent Duomo, or the Cathedral of Santa Maria Assunta to give it its full title.
+First port of call should without a doubt be the magnificent Duomo – the Cathedral of Santa Maria Assunta to give it its full title.
 Sitting on the most elevated site in Siena, the cathedral knocks you sideways when you clap eyes on it first.
-It is an absolute must see in Siena Italy!

 One of Italy’s best examples of Romanesque-Gothic architecture, the exterior of the cathedral is clad with striking white and greenish-black ‘striped’ marble, that gleams and dazzles when the light hits it.